First Battle of the Hook: Battle of the Hook (24–28 October)

 While the 3/1 Marines prepared to counterattack the Hook, the PVA made a new thrust at the 7th Marines.
-Early on the morning of 27 October, the PVA attacked Reno, one of the outposts manned by Lieutenant Colonel Caputo's 2nd Battalion.
+Early on the morning of 27 October, the PVA attacked Reno, one of the outposts manned by Lieutenant colonel Caputo's 2nd Battalion.
 Some 2 mi west of the Hook, the battalion's three outposts at the Nevada Complex formed an arrowhead aimed at PVA lines, with Reno at the point, Carson on the left, and Vegas on the right.
-The pattern of hostile activity opposite the 7th Marines earlier in October persuaded General Pollock's intelligence specialists that the PVA had given first priority to seizing the Nevada Complex.
+The pattern of hostile activity opposite the 7th Marines earlier in October persuaded Pollock's intelligence specialists that the PVA had given first priority to seizing the Nevada Complex.
 This estimate of PVA intentions caused the 11th Marines to plan concentrations in front of the 2nd Battalion, while Caputo set up strong ambush positions to protect the threatened outposts.
 On the night before the assault on Reno, a reinforced platoon from Company E set out for a camouflaged ambush position about 300 yd south of Reno and halfway between Carson and Vegas.
 At midnight, noises to the front alerted the patrol that the PVA had infiltrated between them and the outpost and were preparing to attack Reno from the rear.
 The ambush force alerted the Marines defending the outpost of the danger behind them and opened fire when the force, estimated at two PVA companies, seemed on the verge of attacking.
 Although raked by fire from the front and rear, the PVA fought back, holding the Marines in check until they could break off the action and make an orderly withdrawal to the main line of resistance.
 Quiet enveloped Outpost Reno until 04:00 on the 27th, when a PVA platoon attacked from the northwest, assaulting in two waves.
 The Marines on Reno beat back this first attack, but a second thrust from the same direction broke through the perimeter.
 The defenders took cover so that variable- time artillery fire bursting overhead could maul the PVA.
 These tactics forced the PVA to abandon their lodgment after some 40 minutes of fighting.